owncloud/ocis-charts/deployments/development-install/README.md

 - https://ocis.kube.owncloud.test

-Note that if you want to use your own host, you will have to change the `externalDomain` value.
+Note that if you want to use your own hostname and domain, you will have to change the `externalDomain` value.

 ### Deploying